dengpilled/exocore/_journal/Abandoned Platform Hopping.md

 ![[Pasted image 20221129005622.png]]

 This one could even accommodate 4 different groups at a time.
 How quaint!
-Think of the possibilities when you see the Eorld as a Videogame Map instead of your neighborhood, workplace, your friend's apartments, your favorite bar, and your hometown.
+Think of the possibilities when you see the Earth as a Videogame Map instead of your neighborhood, workplace, your friend's apartments, your favorite bar, and your hometown.